 A young kauri at AH Reed Memorial Park.
 Image: LEARNZ.

-Andrew and the ambassadors with Travis and Kim at AH Reed Memorial Park.
+The start of Hatea River Walk at AH Reed Memorial Park.
 Image: LEARNZ.

 How does cleaing your shoes help when entering and leaving a kauri area?
 Image: LEARNZ.

 What are the advantages of having boardwalks for viewing kauri?
 Image: LEARNZ.

 It's a humbling experience being up close to such massive, old kauri.
 Image: LEARNZ.

 One of the old kauri with plenty of growth left in it at AH Reed Memorial Park.
 Image: LEARNZ.

 You might like to read this poem I found on an information panel at AH Reed Memorial Park.
 Image: LEARNZ.

 Taking a measurement from a kauri tree.
 This app helps make the data recording process out in the field so much easier for scientists.
 How else might technology help in the fight against kauri dieback?
 Image: LEARNZ.

 You could see large kauri on the roadside as we drove through Waipoua Forest this morning.
 Image: LEARNZ.